m00racle/Stormy/README.md

 In this early stage we will focus on gathering information about weather in a fixed location (coordinate longitude and latitude) to contain the learning outside building geotagging function.
 This will focus our learning on building necessary system to connect to a RESTful API.

+Note : This app also have some drawables to use but not uploaded in GitHub.
+You can download and drag to res files in Andorid project in this [link](https://treehouse-code-samples.s3.amazonaws.com/Android_Build_A_Weather_App_v2.zip)